Cache-Control Headers for Image and Video Assets

 Eliminates validation overhead for static chunks |

-Browser Quirk & Accessibility Notes: Chrome’s Media Source Extensions (MSE) aggressively prefetches segments.
-Ensure Accept-Ranges: bytes is explicitly set to prevent 206 Partial Content failures on edge nodes.
-Provide poster attributes to prevent blank frames during adaptive bitrate switches.
+Browser Quirk: Chrome’s Media Source Extensions (MSE) prefetches segments aggressively.
+Ensure Accept-Ranges: bytes is explicitly set in origin responses to prevent 206 Partial Content failures at edge nodes.

 Fallback Strategies & Cache Miss Handling